SDeanEgan/sdeanegan.github.io/README.md

 ![banner image](/assets/images/chris-bray-red-crabs-banner.jpg)

-[Special Thanks to Chad Baldwin](https://chadbaldwin.net/) for making a handy template to get a page up and running.
+[Special Thanks to Chad Baldwin](https://chadbaldwin.net/) for making a handy template to get a page up and running, and [Chris Bray Photography](https://chrisbrayphotography.com/) for the wonderful photo of the Christmas Island Red Crab Megalops.

 ### Readme